Pattern statistics in faro words and permutations: Patterns in faro words

 For the case (i), we distinguish three subcases.

 \emph{Subcase 1.} The occurrence $xy$ appears in a factor of the form $(ax)(yb)$ with $b\geq a$.
-This implies that neither a singleton $x \in [a,b]$ nor a pair $pq$ with $p \in ]a,b]$ or $q \in [a,b[$ can appear in $w$.
-Therefore, $T_{3(x-1)}=0$ for $x \in [a,b]$, $T_{3(p-1)-1}=1$ for $p \in ]a,b]$ and $T_{3(q-1)+1}=1$ for any $q \in [a,b[$.
-Thus, between the run of $D$-steps associated to $T_{3(a-1)-1} \ge 2$ and the run of $U$-steps associated to $T_{3(c-1)+1} \ge 2$, there are no level steps, and the runs of $D$-steps and $U$-steps are of length one, which creates $m = b - a\geq 0$ peaks $UD$.
-Hence, the occurrence $xy$ is associated to an occurrence of the pattern $DD(UD)^m UU$.
+This implies that neither a singleton $s \in [a,b]$ nor a pair $pq$ with $p \in (a,b]$ or $q \in [a,b)$ can appear in $w$.
+Therefore, $T_{3(s-1)}=0$ for $s \in [a,b]$, $T_{3(p-1)-1}=1$ for $p \in (a,b]$ and $T_{3(q-1)+1}=1$ for any $q \in [a,b)$.
+Thus, between the run of $D$-steps associated to $T_{3(a-1)-1} \ge 2$ and the run of $U$-steps associated to $T_{3(b-1)+1} \ge 2$, there are no level steps, and the runs of $D$-steps and $U$-steps are of length one, which creates $m = b - a\geq 0$ peaks $UD$.
+Hence, the occurrence $xy$ is associated to an occurrence of the pattern $DD(UD)^* UU$.

 \emph{Subcase 2.} The occurrence $xy$ appears in a factor of the form $(ax)(yb)$ with $b<a$ and $a<y$.
-This implies that neither a singleton $x \in [a,y[$ nor a pair $pq$ with $p \in ]a,y[$ or $q \in [a,y[$ can appear in the word $w$.
-Therefore, $T_{3(x-1)}=0$ for $x \in [a,y[$, $T_{3(p-1)-1}=1$ for $p \in ]a,y[$ and $T_{3(q-1)+1}=1$ for any $q \in [a,y[$.
-Thus, between the run of $D$-steps associated to $T_{3(a-1)-1} \ge 2$ and the run of $D$-steps associated to $T_{3(y-1)+1} \ge 2$, there are no level steps, and the runs of $D$-steps and $U$-steps are of length one, which creates $m = y - a\geq 0$ peaks $UD$.
-Hence, the occurrence $xy$ is associated to an occurrence of the pattern $DD(UD)^m D$.
+This implies that neither a singleton $x \in [a,y)$ nor a pair $pq$ with $p \in (a,y)$ or $q \in [a,y)$ can appear in the word $w$.
+Therefore, $T_{3(x-1)}=0$ for $x \in [a,y[$, $T_{3(p-1)-1}=1$ for $p \in (a,y)$ and $T_{3(q-1)+1}=1$ for any $q \in [a,y)$.
+Thus, between the run of $D$-steps associated to $T_{3(a-1)-1} \ge 2$ and the run of $D$-steps associated to $T_{3(y-1)+1} \ge 2$, there are no level steps, and the runs of $D$-steps and $U$-steps are of length one, which creates $m = y - a > 0$ peaks $UD$.
+Hence, the occurrence $xy$ is associated to an occurrence of the pattern $DD(UD)^+ D$.

-\emph{Subcase 3.} The occurrence $xy$ appears in a factor of the form $(ax)(yb)$ with $y=a$.
+\emph{Subcase 3.} The occurrence $xy$ appears in a factor of the form $(ax)(yb)$ with $b<a$ and $a \geq y$.
+By definition of a faro word, we necessarily have $a \leq y$.
+Thus. we deduce $ a = y$.
 So, we have $T_{3(a-1)-1} \ge 3$, which counts all consecutive pairs $az, a>z$ in $w$.
 Due to Remark~\ref{uni}, all these pairs appear consecutively in $w$.
 Thus, the number of occurrences of the form $(ax)(ab)$, for $x,b$ such that $x \le b < a$ is equal to the number of $DDD=DD(UD)^0D$ patterns in the $(a-1)$-th run of $D$-steps in the corresponding dispersed Dyck path.
+Combining to the subcase 2, the occurrence $xy$ is associated to an occurrence of the pattern $DD(UD)^* D$.